mikezano/zano-press/lessons/you-better-be-absolutely-sure.md

 <Badge :text="$page.frontmatter.date" />
 <Badge :text="$page.frontmatter.tag" />

-How many times have you been tasked with putting something on the page and end up in this cycle
+How many times have you been tasked with positioning something on a page and end up in this cycle...

 ![An image](../.vuepress/public/images/posts/family-guy.gif)

-Let's say you have this setup
+Typical, right ?
+Let's look a little more closely at a similar situation to understand how these things happen.
+Let's start with this markup...

 ```html
 <div class="container">